upenn-libraries/alchemy/README.md

 A Java library and command-line tool for the [Symplectic Elements](http://symplectic.co.uk/products/elements/) API and Reporting Database.

+It's an extensible swiss army knife for working with Elements.

-This project is a work in progress, and is not affiliated with or supported by Symplectic.
+This project is not affiliated with or supported by Symplectic.
 Please read the license.

 # Installation and Configuration